ty10r/canapi/README.md

-ghateway
+Canapi
 ========

-API Management Gateway for Github's API
+API Management Gateway for any API specified by a RAML file.